Camille Henrot: Endangered Species

 Endangered Species is a set of sculptures made up of car engine hoses from cars with wild animal names such as Ford, Mustang and Opel Tigra.
 These car productions have stopped and relate back to the idea of what is destined to disappear and this idea of ecological threat shifting into the automobile industry, therefore inspiring Henrot to use some shapes from Bambara masks from Mali for her sculptures.

 Sphinx

 This collection of drawings is made up of oil pastel on standard A4 paper which are exhibited on a metal board held up by magnets.
 They are an experiment of what happens to a form when it is repeated by hand to the point of exhaustion?
 Henrot repeats this drawing of a Sphinx onto dozens of sheets of paper until it almost becomes like a structured abstract pattern instead of a drawing.
 This brings up the question of where is the borderline between repeated decorative and narrative which might cause an object to have no meaning and simply becomes a decorative pattern.

-Public Commissions
+Public commissions

-In 2016 Henrot created the piece Ma Montagne (My Mountain) at Pailherols, Cantal, France.
+In 2016 Henrot created the piece Ma Montagne (My Mountain) as a New patrons commission, at Pailherols, Cantal, France.